yorkulibraries/yudl-map/metadata-quick-guide.md

 # Subjects

-## Topic

-This field is optional, and there can be mulitple values.
-If there is no _subject_, leave it blank.

 ### General Information

 * Subject headings and subject keywords should describe what the item is 'about' and be useful forfinding the item.
 * Subjects from controlled vocabularies should be formatted properly.
 * Individuals can be included as subjects.
+* Keywords should be lowercase and plural.

+## Topic

+This field is optional, and there can be multiple values.
+If there is no _subject_, leave it blank.

-## Examples
+## Name

+This field is optional, and there can be multiple values.
+If there is no _subject_, leave it blank.

 ## Temporal

-This field is optional, and there can be mulitple values.
+This field is optional, and there can be multiple values.
 If there is no _subject_, leave it blank.

-### General Information

 ## Geographic

-This field is optional, and there can be mulitple values.
+This field is optional, and there can be multiple values.
 If there is no _subject_, leave it blank.

 ## Keyword

-This field is optional, and there can be mulitple values.
+This field is optional, and there can be multiple values.
 If there is no _keyword_, leave it blank.

-### General Information

-* Keywords should be lowercase and plural (except for proper names)

 # Geographic Information